ERDC-mbrown/cms/docs/user/installation.rst

 ======================

 CMS is a Fortran package that can be compiled on Windows or Linux from source.
 For the source code, see the `GitHub repository <https://github.com/erdc/cms2d>`_.
+Additional guidance for compilation can be found on this `CIRP wiki page <https://cirpwiki.info/wiki/CMS_Compilation>`_.

 Windows
 -------